 Who comes to Gólya?

-It is hard to define our guests, many people from the neighborhood come here since they consider us the district pub, but we also receive people come from the outskirts of the city to hang out here, a lot of foreigners who like Gólya’s vibe because we resemble a squat-like-establishment and who search for cheap prices.
+It is hard to define our guests, many people from the neighbourhood come here since they consider us the district pub, but we also receive people come from the outskirts of the city to hang out here, and a lot of foreigners who like Gólya’s vibe because we resemble a squat-like-establishment and who search for cheap prices.

 Why did you have to move?